degreepath/auditor/tests/snapshots/2015-16/major/womens-and-gender-studies.md

 For this requirement, you must take WMGST 121.

+# Advanced Topics
+For this requirement, you must take WMGST 399.

 # Additional Courses
 Given the courses which fulfilled the “Theory and Methods”, “Women and Gender in Historical Context”, “Women and Gender in Global/Comparative/Diverse Contexts”, “Electives”, and “Lived Experiences” requirements, as “Taken Elective Courses”: